Adhocrecherche/odoo-product-configurator/product_configurator/README.md

 Usage
 =====

-This module is Dynamic configuration wizard for Odoo back-end and the foundation for external configuration interfaces such 'website_product_configurator'.
+This module is only the foundation for external configuration interfaces such as 'product_configurator_wizard' or 'website_product_configurator'.

 By itself this module does not configure custom products but offers the basis for generating, validating, updating configurable products using configuration interfaces.